-INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE SIX-MONTH PERIOD ENDED 30 JUNE 2021
+INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE NINE-MONTH PERIOD ENDED 30 SEPTEMBER 2021

-Accordingly, the Directors consider there to be no material uncertainties that may cast significant doubt on the Company's ability to continue to operate as a going concern.
-They have formed a judgement that, at the time of approving the interim condensed financial statements there is a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future, being at least 12 months from the date of issuance of these interim condensed financial statements.
+Accordingly, the Directors consider there is a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future, being at least 12 months from the date of issuance of these interim condensed financial statements.
 For this reason, they continue to adopt the going concern basis in the preparation of these interim condensed financial statements.